 Cathedrals of Culture: Halden Prison

 Halden Prison in Norway, designed by the Danish architectural firm EMA, has been labelled “the world’s most humane prison” by Time Magazine.
 Since its opening in 2010, the high security facility houses some of Norway’s most dangerous convicts.
 But can barless windows, with panoramic views of Norwegian nature, truly help hardened criminals?
 Can a prison ever really be humane?

 “My passion is harnessing the transformative effects of architecture to help people live better lives.
 Through the creative and sustainable use of building form and materials and the rehabilitative effects of daylight, I believe architecture can significantly change the quality of life for those inhabiting its space.
 It is this ‘architecture of hope’ that I seek to provide each day by delivering well-planned, operationally effective and delight-filled master planning and building solutions.”

-PROFESSOR, BATH UNIVERSITY
+PROFESSOR, CA, RMIT UNIVERSITY

 FORMER DEPUTY COMMISSIONER,